We can learn a lot about Steve Bannon by watching the films he made

 But far more than content, it’s Bannon’s formal strategy that has clearly informed the early days of the Trump administration, during which headlong gestures and heated dialogue have outpaced the niceties of protocol and collegial politesse.
 As a filmmaker, Bannon has refined a distinctive rhetoric, usually composed of a verbal argument illustrated by febrile images, lurid graphics and visual effects that run the gamut from slick to schlocky, all set to vaguely alarmist music that grows more threatening as the film reaches its doomsday climax.

-The result is something akin to a Fox News version of Leni Riefenstahl, with all of her propagandistic fervor and none of her compositional elegance.
-As a visual stylist, Bannon favors standard direct-to-video flourishes: stock footage of money being printed and writhing, unkempt flower children, frenetic editing, and, at least in “Torchbearer,” bloody re-enactments of Christian persecution.
+The result is something akin to a Fox News version of Leni Riefenstahl, with all of her propagandistic fervour and none of her compositional elegance.
+As a visual stylist, Bannon favour standard direct-to-video flourishes: stock footage of money being printed and writhing, unkempt flower children, frenetic editing, and, at least in “Torchbearer,” bloody re-enactments of Christian persecution.

 Even his public statements are grounded in shock-and-awe entertainment values.
 “Dick Cheney.
 Darth Vader.
 Satan.
 That's power,” he told the Hollywood Reporter last year.
 Two years earlier, during a conference at the Vatican, he could have been delivering an elevator pitch for one of his coming attractions when he described the crisis of what he called “jihadist Islamic fascism”: There's “a major war brewing, a war that's already global,” he said during a Skype call from his Los Angeles office.
 “Every day that we refuse to look at this as what it is – and the scale of it, and really the viciousness of it – will be a day where you will rue that we didn't act.”